 (check state permits,too)

-Federal scientific collecting permits are required for all birds, parts of birds, eggs, and nests for scientific research.
+Federal scientific collecting permits are required for birds, parts of birds, eggs, and nests for scientific research, for any species covered by the Migratory Bird Treaty Act.
 This includes blood samples, feathers, stomach and crop contents, tissue samples, cloacal and tracheal swabs.
 However, blood and feathers can be collecting under a bird banding permit if the samples are to be taken in conjunction with banding/marking.
 Specify, when applying for the banding permit, that you would also like to take blood and/or feather samples.
 If you are not planning to band/mark the bird, you must obtain a scientific collecting permit.

 See here for additional requirements for species protected under the Endangered Species Act.